apurvareddyk/CMPE255-DataMiningAssignment2-PycaretLowCodeTasks/README.md

 1. Clone the repository.
 2. Install the required dependencies.
-3. Navigate to the specific task directory and run the notebook or script.
+3. Navigate to the specific notebook and run the notebook.

 ## Requirements